jbsouthe/appd-etl-export-tool/README.md

     #version and build date for the deployment file, which should be copied to this directory for building
     ENV VERSION 1.2
     ENV BUILD_DATE 20220714
+    ENV CONFIG_FILE /config/etl-tool-config.xml
     COPY appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz /tmp
     RUN tar xzvf /tmp/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz
     WORKDIR /appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}/ETL-Tool
-    CMD ["java", "-jar", "ETLExportTool.jar", "/config/etl-tool-config.xml"]
+    ENTRYPOINT java ${JAVA_OPT} -jar ETLExportTool.jar ${CONFIG_FILE}

 Create the image, and publish it to your repo.
 Of course the ./target/appdynamics-ETL-Tool-${VERSION}-${BUILD_DATE}-deployment.tar.gz file must be copied to your docker build dir, the release tar.gz is the image we are talking about in this section.

 #### ConfigMap of XML Config File

-Prepare a ConfigMap of the XML configuration file by creating a configuration and then naming it "etl-tool-config.xml" and create a configmap from file named for your configuration
+Prepare a ConfigMap of the XML configuration file by creating a configuration and then naming it, for example, "etl-tool-config.xml" and create a configmap from file named for your configuration

     kubectl create configmap csv-etl-config --from-file=etl-tool-config.xml